 How to make carrot crumb muffins

-Prepare for baking– Preheat your oven to 400° F and line a muffin tray with muffin liners and set aside.
-In a food processor, process the shredded carrots until they are in tiny pieces.
-Set aside.
+Prepare for baking– Preheat your oven to 425° F and line a muffin tray with muffin liners and set aside.
+In a food processor, or using a box grater with the largest holes, grate the carrots until they are in tiny pieces.
+Set aside in a medium sized bowl.

 Combine the dry ingredients- In a medium sized bowl combine the flour, sugar, baking powder, baking soda, cinnamon, and salt.
 Stir to combine.

-Mix– Pour the wet ingredients into the dry ingredients and mix ONLY until it is just combined.
-Do not overmix or your muffins will come out tough.
-The batter will be lumpy, thats ok.
+Mix– Pour the dry ingredients into the wet ingredients and mix ONLY until it is just combined.
+Do not over mix or your muffins will come out tough.
+The batter will be lumpy, thats ok!

 Glaze– When the muffins are cool make the cream cheese glaze in a small bowl.